abhi3700/My_Learning_NFT/README.md

 ```
 * This approach leads to massive gas savings for projects that require multiple tokens.
 Instead of deploying a new contract for each token type, a single ERC1155 token contract can hold the entire system state, reducing deployment costs and complexity.
 * Because all state is held in a single contract, it is possible to operate over multiple tokens in a single transaction very efficiently.
 The standard provides two functions, balanceOfBatch and safeBatchTransferFrom, that make querying multiple balances and transferring multiple tokens simpler and less gas-intensive.
+* All NFTs (created by diff. entity) stored in same URI in ERC1155, unlike in ERC721, where URI has to be parsed during minting.
+That's why there is no URI required in ERC1155 minting.
 * In the spirit of the standard, we’ve also included batch operations in the non-standard functions, such as _mintBatch.
 * E.g.
 	- There is one Mona Lisa artwork, which is worth millions of dollars and can be represented by __Non-Fungible ERC-1155__.
 Now there can also be several other copies of the artwork, which can be sold as __Fungible ERC1155__.
 The ERC1155 gives accessibility, simplicity, and efficiency on the buyer side.